DonMartin76/oauth2-workshop/lab1/README.md

 To obtain an Access Token we need to make use of the so-called "Token Endpoint".
 The URL of the Token Endpoint can differ highly between different implementations of Authorization Servers; they only have in common that it has to exists and how it has to react.
 Usually, the Token endpoint ends with `/token`.

-With wicked, the Token Endpoint differs depending on the type of authentication (we will get to this later), but for the Client Credentials flow we don't authenticate any users, so we can pick any, e.g. the one for the "Markdown Notes Users":
+With wicked, the Token Endpoint differs depending on the type of authentication (we will get to this later), but for the Client Credentials flow we don't authenticate any users, so we can pick any, e.g. the one for the "Username and Password":

 ![Token Endpoint](images/2018-10-24-12-02-01.png)